Configuring the Cato Browser Extension

 Understanding the User Experience

-When you enable the Browser Extension and define the Client Connectivity Policy, unmanaged devices will only be able to access the designated resources once they install the extension, and connect.
+When you enable the Browser Extension and define the Client Connectivity Policy, unmanaged devices will only be able to access the designated resources once they install the extension and connect to the network.

 Once connected, they will be able to access the internal resources and the profile used to connect will comply with the policies defined in your organization.